w3c/wai-dynamic-planning/source/implement/index.html.erb.md

 {:.attach_permalink}
 ## Assign tasks and support delivery

-Assign the work and provide support to responsible groups and individuals.
+Assign tasks according to the set objectives and identified responsibilities.
+Track progress on the tasks and provide support where needed.

 {::nomarkdown}
 <%= activity_body %>
 {:/}

-Ensure that those with responsibility for delivering accessibility are aware of the scope of their work.
+Ensure that everyone involved understands their assigned tasks, the delivery schedules, where to go with questions, and that they have the necessary capabilities to undertake these tasks.
 This might involve assigning specific deliverables, such as a procurement policy that includes accessibility, or detailing criteria that must be met as part of other deliverables, such as outlining to developers the guidelines that code must meet.

-As the work progresses, you will need to ensure that any issues or knowledge gaps are flagged and responded to.
+Ensure that any issues or knowledge gaps are flagged and responded to.
 This may require additional training or resources to ensure that everyone is able to meet their objectives.

-For those involved in delivering against specific standards, ensure that they have a clear definition of the applicable elements.
-For example, developers need to know the specific success criteria they need to address and how to do this.
+For those involved in delivering to specific standards, ensure that they have a clear definition of the applicable elements.
+For example, designers and developers need to know the specific success criteria they need to address and how to do this.
+Ensure that everyone has the resources to help them with their tasks.

 Depending organization size, you may consider an accessibility task force that meets regularly to coordinate progress among departments.